Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling: Dicke-Heisenberg model

 As a final validation of the CDH approach, we study the ground state phase diagram of the Dicke–Ising model with $L=8$.
 We set the parameters to $2\Delta = \Omega$ and $\gamma_x = \gamma_y = 0$, and reconstruct Fig.~3(b) from Ref.~\citenum{mendonca2025} in Fig.~\ref{fig:PD_Jachym}(a)-(b).
 We identify three regions corresponding to the following phases in the thermodynamic limit: antiferromagnetic-normal (yellow region), paramagnetic-superradiant (orange-red region), and ferromagnetic-normal (black region).
 Both bare and CDH mapping faithfully reproduce the first- (left side) and second-order (right side) transitions between the normal and superradiant phases.

-Closer inspection of the region between the antiferromagnetic-normal phase (yellow) and the paramagnetic-superradiant phase (orange-red) reveals signatures of another phase, as we show in Fig.\ref{fig:PD_Jachym}(c).
-This phase was not reported in Ref.\citenum{mendonca2025}, probably due to insufficient resolution of the phase diagram computation, as explained in a recent comment\cite{hörmann2025commentrolematterinteractions}.
-This intermediate regime hosts an antiferromangietc-superradiant phase, and was found in Ref.\citenum{Zhang14}.
-It is remarkable to note that CDH simulations capture signatures of these phases, as we demonstrate by focusing on spin observables.
+Closer inspection of the region between the antiferromagnetic-normal phase (yellow) and the paramagnetic-superradiant phase (orange-red) reveals signatures of another phase (discontinuities in $M_z$, marked with solid green arrows; dashed green arrows indicate discontinuities that do not prevail at larger $L$), which we mark in Fig. \ref{fig:PD_Jachym}(c) for $L$=8.
+This phase was not reported in Ref.\citenum{mendonca2025}, probably due to insufficient resolution of the phase diagram computation, as explained in a recent comment \cite{hörmann2025commentrolematterinteractions}.
+This intermediate regime hosts an antiferromagnetic-superradiant phase, and was found and explained in Refs.\citenum{Zhang14,Schmidt2024,Schmidt2025,Kai25}.
+It is remarkable to note that CDH simulations of small lattices capture signatures of these phases, as we demonstrate by focusing on spin observables.

 \end{widetext}